meker12/commerce-channels.en/help/channel-manager/manage-orders.md

   After the order cancellation completes, the [!DNL Commerce] stock quantity updates to reflect returned items.
 Then, [!DNL Channel Manager] syncs the update to the [!DNL Walmart Marketplace].

-- **[!UICONTROL Return requested]**—Shipped orders that have a Return Merchandise Authorization (RMA) request issued by Walmart Marketplace have a `Return requested` link in the [!UICONTROL Status details] column.
-Selecting the link opens the [!UICONTROL Returns] dashboard to view the RMA and manage the refund process.
+- **[!UICONTROL Return requested]**—If Walmart Marketplace requests a return for order items that have been shipped, a `Return requested` link displays in the [!UICONTROL Status details] column.
+Selecting the link opens the [!UICONTROL Returns] dashboard to view the return and manage the refund process.

 - **[!UICONTROL Error]**—Orders that have errors.
 Errors can occur when an order update operation fails.
 For example, errors occur if [!DNL Channel Manager] cannot receive a new order from Walmart.
 They can also occur if [!DNL Channel Manager] cannot send an order shipment or cancellation update to the [!DNL Walmart Marketplace].
 If an operation fails, the Orders page shows an _Error_ status for the order.
 For details, see [Fix order errors](process-orders.md#fix-shipping-and-cancellation- errors).

-- **[!UICONTROL Error description]**–Provides detailed information about order errors that occur due to issues like missing information or invalid values, incorrect shipment details, or a failed order cancellation.
+- **[!UICONTROL Status details]**–Provides more information about order errors that occur due to issues like missing information or invalid values, incorrect shipment details, or a failed order cancellation.
 The description helps determine whether error occurred on the [!DNL Commerce] instance or on the [!DNL Walmart Marketplace].

 >[!NOTE]
 >